Geodan/pg2b3dm/styling.md

 When using server side styling the 3D Tiles are styled in the database.

 The styling is stored in a json document in a column of type json.

 A hex color notation is used for the colors, in the form of #RRGGBBAA.
+Sample:

+Hex code #FF000055 is Color red (r,g,b = 255,0,0) + Alpha = 85

 The json document contains the shaders for the 3D Tiles.
 When the option --shaderscolumn is used, the shaders are read from the column specified in the option.